IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 ```

 The following API example shows how to use a single IBM Cloud Object Storage bucket.
 Make sure the image name is unique and the same value is used across all regions.
-In this example the image will be uploaded with the name `ibm-ubuntu-20-04-minimal-amd64-2`.
+In this example the image is uploaded with the name `ibm-ubuntu-20-04-minimal-amd64-2`.
 Be sure to record the image ID that's returned for each image.

 **Tip**: Because images are regional, the same image has a different image ID in each region.